Catherine Gfeller: Biography

 Catherine Gfeller was born on 5 March 1966 à Neuchâtel.
 She is originally from Worb, in the canton de Berne.
 She also holds French nationality.

 She obtained a master in French literature and art history in 1991 as well as a certificat d'aptitudes pédagogiques at the Université de Neuchâtel, then taught for a number of years.
 In 2003, she also obtained a degree in aesthetics and psychoanalysis from the université de Montpellier.

-From 1988 to 2022, she held numerous exhibitions in Switzerland and abroad (In Europa, but also in South Africa, North America et South America, in China and in Ukraine), where his works can be found in numerous public and private collections.
+From 1988 to 2022, she held numerous exhibitions in Switzerland and abroad (In Europa, but also in South Africa, North America et South America, in China and in Ukraine), where her works can be found in numerous public and private collections.

-She takes part in contemporary art fairs such as Art Basel, Art Unlimited, KunstZurich, Armory Show, the Foire internationale d'art contemporain de Paris, Paris Photo, the Biennale de Ljubljana, and Art Bruxelles.
+She has been known to take part in contemporary art fairs such as Art Basel, Art Unlimited, KunstZurich, Armory Show, the Foire internationale d'art contemporain de Paris, Paris Photo, the Biennale de Ljubljana, and Art Bruxelles.

-Alongside her exhibitions, she gives lectures and runs workshops at various art schools and universities.
-She also commissions works for buildings in the public spacec.
+Alongside her exhibitions, she gives lectures and leads workshops at various art schools and universities.
+She also commission works for buildings in the public space.

-She lives and works in Paris and the South of France after spending five years in New York.
+She currently resides and works in Paris and the South of France after spending five years in New York.